-Mariane Ibrahim was delighted to present Clotilde Jiménez’s newest body of work, THE CONTEST.
-It was his first solo show with the gallery.
+Mariane Ibrahim presents Clotilde Jiménez’s newest body of work, The Contest, his first solo show with the gallery.

 As a progression of Jiménez’s work, the latest iteration of his colorful collage materials alluded to Western culture through the reuse of everyday materials such as wallpaper, popular clothing brand names, magazine clippings and amate, traditional bark papers of Mexican craft.
 The materiality of charcoal allowed the artist to construct statuesque marble-like figures that make reference to Greco-Roman sculpture, and the ways male beauty has been interpreted through the lens of a Western art historical cannon.

 Through physically cutting these materials out, and piecing them back together Jiménez permits the reconstruction of memories by using the material fragments of imagery which were literally part of his, possibly his father's, and maybe even our own memories.